 Alternative Payment FAQ

 On the Alternative Payment page, click the link to “Apply Today”.
 You can also call us and we will mail you a form, or you can drop by one of our offices to pick one up.
-A case manager will review your application, review your documentation and explain more about how we can help.
+A case manager will review your application to determine your eligibility.
+You will receive a letter letting you know if you are eligible and what your ranking is.

-After submitting your application, you will be asked to provide supporting documentation of your income and childcare needs – this may include items such as birth certificates, employment verification, school schedules, or child support information.
+This depends on your ranking on the eligibility list.
+After submitting your application, you may be asked to provide supporting documentation of your income and childcare needs – this may include items such as birth certificates, employment verification, pay stubs, school schedules, or child support information.
 Your case manager will work with you to identify what information is needed and keep you informed on your eligibility status.
 We cannot begin enrollment until all of your documentation has been received, so often times, the speed of the enrollment process depends on you.
+Families who rank higher than most will have a longer wait, or may never get enrolled.

-We will keep in touch with you after you submit your initial application to help you figure out what supporting documentation you will need to provide based on the need and income listed in your application.
-We may also set an appointment to meet with you to determine your potential eligibility.
+We will keep be touch with you if/when we are able to enroll you.
+After you submit your initial application, we may request supporting documentation to prove the need and income your listed on your application.
+Once your information is verified, we will set an appointment to meet with you to complete the enrollment process and explain how the program works.

-Sometimes, families who have submitted an application or who have been on our eligibility list cannot be reached when we try to contact them.
-Make sure we have your most current phone number, email address, and mailing address so we can reach you when needed!
+Make sure you keep us up to date on your most current phone number, email address, and mailing address so we can reach you when necessary.

 Resource & Referral FAQ